igordejanovic/igordejanovic.github.io/content/recipes/sway-config.md

 _TODO: Write how to get the name of the application class._

-Send current workspace to other output:
+Send current workspace to other output (e.g. from primary to secondary and vice-versa):

 ```cfg
 bindsym $mod+o exec swaymsg -t get_outputs | \